Skip to main content

 It’s more than just knowledge, skills and access.
 It’s confidence as well.
 We need council officers and city leaders with digital knowledge and skills, as they are the ones who will be driving many of these initiatives.

-COVID-19 has demonstrated the significance of digital networks for work, connecting people and for access to public services and information.
+The last few years demonstrated the significance of digital networks for work, connecting people and for access to public services and information.
 Our priorities therefore include Increasing digital literacy and skills via a rapid expansion of 5G and fibre infrastructure, particularly in those parts of the city with the most limited access, reducing the ‘digital divide’.

 We cannot develop this vision on our own, so are seeking collaboration and alignment from long-term partners.
 With our extensive council-owned ducting and fibre network, the research and development company Bristol is Open and the world class Bristol Operations Centre, we make a well-placed and attractive partner.